IV. DUTIES AND RESPONSIBILITIES

 On at least an annual basis, the Committee shall consider whether any Advisor has a conflict of interest as defined by the rules of the SEC, including consideration of the six factors affecting independence listed above.

 The Committee shall also establish policies and procedures for the pre-approval of compensation-related or other services to be provided by any Advisor retained by the Committee, and approve in advance any compensation or non-compensation engagement or relationship between the Company and such Advisor.

 - Prepare or review the compensation committee report on executive officer compensation as required by the SEC to be included in the Company’s annual proxy statement or annual report on Form 10-K filed with the SEC.

-- Review and discuss the “Compensation Discussion and Analysis (CD&A)” to be included in the Company’s annual proxy statement or annual report on Form 10-K, in accordance with the rules of the SEC and, based on such review, determine whether or not to recommend to the Board that the CD&A be included in the Company’s annual proxy statement or annual report on Form 10-K, as applicable.
+- Review and discuss the “Compensation Discussion and Analysis” (“CD&A”)” to be included in the Company’s annual proxy statement and annual report on Form 10-K, in accordance with the rules of the SEC and, based on such review, determine whether or not to recommend to the Board that the CD&A be included in the Company’s annual proxy statement and annual report on Form 10-K, as applicable.

 - Report regularly to the Board including:

 - following all meetings of the Committee; and

 - with respect to such other matters as are relevant to the Committee’s (or its delegate’s) discharge of its responsibilities.